-Fire protection systems in defense nuclear facilities have generally not been designated as "safety-cless" as that term pertains to protection of the public from accidents.
-Such designation would bring into play a variety of Department of Energy (DOE) rules and directives, among them DOE Order 420.1B, Facility Safety, and DOE Guide 420.1-1, Nonreactor Nuclear Safety Design Criteria and Explosives Safety Criteria.
+Fire protection systems in defense nuclear facilities have generally not been designated as "safety-class" as that term pertains to protection of the public from accidents.
+Such designation would bring into play a variety of Department of Energy (DOE) rules and directives, among them DOE Order 420.1B, Facility Safety, and DOE Guide 420.1-1, Nonreactor Nuclear Safety Design

+Criteria and Explosives Safety Criteria.
 While these documents describe general requirements for safety-class systems, e.g., redundancy and quality assurance, they do not provide specific guidance on how a fire protection system such as an automatic sprinkler system should be designed, operated, and maintained.

-Accordingly, when DOE's Savannah River Site contractor proposed in the late 1990s that certain fire protection systems employed in the site's tritium facilities be designated as safety-class (and thus credited with protecting the public from accidents involving an offsite release of tritium), both DOE and the Defense Nuclear Facilities Safety Board (Board) were forced to conduct roviews of the proposal on an ad hoc basis without reference to specific guidance.
+Accordingly, when DOE's Savannah River Site contractor proposed in the late 1990s that certain fire protection systems employed in the site's tritium facilities be designated as safety-class (and thus credited with protecting the public from accidents involving an offsite release of tritium), both DOE and the Defense Nuclear Facilities Safety Board (Board) were forced to conduct reviews of the proposal on an ad hoc basis without reference to specific guidance.
 The Board's review led to a March 18, 1999, letter to the Secretary of Energy agreeing with the reclassification of certain fire protection systems at the site's tritium facilities.
 The technical basis for the Board's agreement is found in the report appended to the letter:

 Controlling incipient fires through operability of a more reliable fire suppression system would make large fires less likely to occur.
-To substantially reduce the predicted likelihood of such fires to the "extremely unlikely" frequency range, WSRC reclassified the fire suppression (and some detection) systems as safety class.
-TSRs will be applied to fire protection systems falling in this category WSRC acknowledges that installed fire suppression systems will not meet criteria such as redundancy or nucleargrade quality assurance, nor are these systems seismically qualified, imposition of safety-class requirements means that, in addition to meeting National Fire Protection Association (NFPA) code requirements, higher levels of maintenance and surveillance and of operability for these systems will be addressed in the TSRs.
+To substantially reduce the predicted likelihood of such fires to the "extremely unlikely" frequency range, WSRC reclassified the fire suppression (and some detection systems as safety class.
+TSRs will be applied to fire protection systems falling in this category WSRC acknowledges that installed fire suppression systems will not meet criteria such as redundancy or nucleargrade quality assurance, nor are these systems seismically qualified.
+Imposition of safety-class requirements means that, in addition to meeting National Fire Protection Association (NFPA) code requirements, higher levels of maintenance and surveillance and of operability for these systems will be addressed in the TSRs.
 The intent is to increase the reliability of the suppression systems to maintain the SAR assumption that full-facility fires will be extremely unlikely.
-The TSRs will require that immediate actions be taken, such as cessation of operations and posting of a fire watch, should a safety-class fire suppression system he taken out of service or found to be inoperative.
+The TSRs will require that immediate actions be taken, such as cessation of operations and posting of a fire watch, should a safety-class fire suppression system be taken out of service or found to be inoperative on the engineering judgment of the safety analysts and designers.
+Overall, the objective is to prevent a fire, or to control and confine a fire should one occur.
+Methods of accomplishing this objective are set forth in NFPA codes that have been a requirement of the DOE program for decades.
+It is essential that decisions concerning the application of these codes and the selection of features and controls be made by qualified and experienced fire protection engineers.